 Our feelings shift and change like waves in the ocean.
 Sometimes there’s an obvious cause for our emotions, but other times we don’t know why we’re feeling sad, angry, anxious, or agitated.
 Take time to acknowledge your emotions and seek out the possible cause for them.
 Watch for triggers and patterns that might help you manage or treat your emotions in the future.

 8. Know your intelligence type.

-Intelligence isn't just dominated by a measure of linguistic and logical-mathematical abilities.
+Intelligence isn’t just dominated by a measure of linguistic and logical-mathematical abilities.
 In recent years, the theory of multiple intelligence suggests there are a variety of abilities involved in intelligence and that each individual possesses a unique blend of all the intelligences.
-You can learn your intelligence type by taking this assessment.

 9. Embrace your skills and talents.

 When you identify and improve upon your natural aptitudes and talents, you empower yourself and create opportunities for professional success and personal happiness.